arafato/alicloud-core-concepts-book/manuscript/governance.md

 ```
 acs:ecs:*:<account-id>:*
 ```
-If you like to specify a specific object (myfile.dat) in a specific bucket (mybucket) in eu-central-1, you would write:
+If you like to specify a specific object such as `myfile.dat` in a specific bucket `mybucket` in `eu-central-1`, you would write:
 ```
 acs:oss:eu-central-1:<account-id>:mybucket/myfile.dat
 ```